osrf-migration/srcsim-wiki/cloud.md

         ![cssimsim.png](https://bitbucket.org/repo/xEbAAe/images/3281358634-cssimsim.png)

 1. In the Simulator instance, there is a `Run` widget that allows you to run 5 different SRC worlds.
-Click on the `>1` button to launch the first world inside the Simulator instance.
+Click on the `>1` button to launch the first world inside the Simulator instance. **Note: Currenlty only >1 is active for practice.
+We'll add the 4 other different SRC worlds soon**

+    > During practice, you can ssh into the sim instance to monitor the simulation process.
+The `>1` button launches a docker container with srcsim.
+So inside the sim machine instance, you can type `docker ps` to make sure the process has been started.
+You can also execute an interactive bash shell on the running docker container by doing `docker exec -it gazebo_run bash`

 ### Launch your software on field computer

 The Field Computer instance is where your code will be deployed.
 The `Run` widget has a `START` button, that once triggered, will clone your repo, build the docker image as per your Dockerfile, and run the docker container.

 Click on the `START` button to launch your software.

+> During practice, you can ssh into the field computer instance to check if your docker image has been built successfully.
+In the terminal, typing `docker images` should show a `team_container` docker image, and when the `START` button is pressed, a container based on that image should be running.

 ### VPN Access